Topical corticosteroid (low potency)

 In another study, three of 75 pediatric patients (aged 6 months to 17 years) with mild-to-moderate atopic dermatitis covering at least 25% of body surface area who applied Verdeso twice daily experienced reversible adrenal suppression after four weeks of therapy.

 All subjects’ cortisol levels returned to normal four weeks post-treatment.
-Adults and children: <3 months: not recommended. >3 months: apply thin layer to affected area twice daily; max 4 weeks’ therapy.
+Adults and children: 3 months: apply thin layer to affected area twice daily; max 4 weeks’ therapy.
 Do not apply directly to face (use hands to apply).
 Occlude only if necessary.

 Exclude viral disease (e.g., chickenpox, measles).

 Treat infections if present; discontinue if infection persists or worsens.
 Systemic absorption may be increased by broken or inflamed skin, prolonged use, application to large surface area, or use of occlusive dressings.
 Discontinue or reduce dose if evidence of HPA axis suppression, Cushing’s syndrome, hyperglycemia, glucosuria, or irritation occurs.
 Use lowest effective dose (especially in children).
 Re-evaluate periodically.
 Avoid eyes, mucous membranes.
 Product is flammable.
 Pregnancy (Cat.
 C).
 Nursing mothers.

 Local effects, upper respiratory tract infections, headache, elevated BP.

 For more information, call 888.500.DERM, or visit www.Verdeso.com.